Why I Write Every Day

 DISCLAIMER

 I absolutely love the daily ritual of putting pen to paper or fingers to keyboard.
-Writing every day is not just a habit; it's a commitment to my craft.
+Writing every day has become a consistent habit for me, as a part of my commitment to my craft.
 Let me be clear, though… if life comes up (kids have activities, illness, whatever), I’m not beating myself up for missing a day or two.
 I also schedule days/weeks for down time each year where I set the intention of not writing.
-If I feel like writing that day anyways, I go with it, but it helps me mentally to know that those are bonus words, and I can stop at any time.
+If I feel like writing that day anyway, I go with it, but it helps me mentally to know that those are bonus words, and I can stop at any time.
 Also, this is just my current practice and perspective.
 I may feel totally differently next year or even next week.

 Alright, with that out of the way, here are my thoughts…